colinedsall/ofdspm/README.md

 ### Procedure
 1. Sample:
     + An AFM calibration sample is used containing the two regions of interest (rough and nanopillar).
 2. Trial Design:
     + Experiment is conducted until independent analysis confirms the tip has reached severe degradation.
 For this training set, the tip required 35 sequential trials with decreasing setpoint at a constant rate to achieve severe degradation.
 3. Image Capture:
     + Each trial captures two AFM images, a wear-out image over the rough calibration surface with decreasing setpoint and a read-out image over the nanopillar region with constant setpoint.
 4. Image Specifications:
-+ Dimensions: 256x256 points/pixels.
+    + **Dimensions**: 256x256 points/pixels.
-+ Scan Size: 10 micrometers by 10 micrometers.
+    + **Scan Size**: 10 micrometers by 10 micrometers.
-+ Channels: 8 channels, trace and retrace for height, amplitude, phase, and ZSensor.
+    + **Channels**: 8 channels, trace and retrace for height, amplitude, phase, and ZSensor.
-+ Labeling: By index, equally divided into 5 groups.
+    + **Labeling**: By index, equally divided into 5 groups.
-+ Scan Rate: 2 Hz
+    + **Scan Rate**: 2 Hz

 ### Sample Scans